 James Graham (1745-94) was a Scottish-born quack physician, notorious for his alternative treatments and bizarre theories.
 Graham started a medical degree in his native Edinburgh but quickly dropped out of college.
-He lived in Yorkshire for a time, then spent several years travelling and working in North America and Europe before settling in London.
+He lived in Yorkshire for a time, then spent several years traveling and working in North America and Europe before settling in London.

-In 1781, Graham scandalised and fascinated London by unveiling his new premises: the ‘Temple of Hymen’ in Pall Mall.
+In 1781 Graham both scandalised and fascinated London by unveiling his new premises, the Temple of Hymen in Pall Mall.
 The showpiece of this temple was Graham’s ‘Celestial Bed’, a gaudily decorated vibrating bed that promised great improvements in love-making and conception.

-According to Graham, these long stints in the “all-fostering bosom of our original mother” opened the pores and leached toxins from the body.
+According to Graham these long stints in the “all-fostering bosom of our original mother” opened the pores and leached toxins from the body.
 ‘Earth-bathing’ was considered good for many ailments but was particularly effective for curing venereal disease, gout, scurvy, rheumatism, leprosy, cancer, insanity and numerous types of infection.
 ‘Earth-bathing’ also suppressed the appetite, claimed Graham, so the obese were urged to bury themselves up to the lips, for up to six hours on end.

 Graham himself ‘earth-bathed’ hundreds of times, usually as a public spectacle.
 Scores of Londoners handed over a shilling to watch Graham and an equally-naked female companion being interred in a garden bed.
 Graham’s ‘earth-bathing’ fad lasted until the early 1790s, by which time he had started to show signs of insanity, possibly the result of opium addiction.
 He returned to Scotland, where he died in 1794.

 The medicinal value of tobacco was a hot topic among 18th physicians, qualified and otherwise.
-Many hailed the leaf as a wonder drug, capable of treating everything from epilepsy to dropsy.
+Many hailed tobacco as a wonder drug, capable of treating everything from epilepsy to dropsy.
 Others were more sceptical.

-In 1720, a 32-page pamphlet, published anonymously in London, condemned the social and psychological effects of tobacco – yet hailed it as a treatment for some minor illnesses and afflictions.
+In 1720, a 32-page pamphlet published anonymously in London condemned the social and psychological effects of tobacco – yet hailed it as a treatment for some minor illnesses and afflictions.
 Tobacco could be effective as a laxative, claimed the author.
 Those who smoke or chew it, then swallow either “a little of the smoke” or “their spittle impregnated with its juice”, would soon “obtain two or three stools”.

 “[The patient was given] a decoction of it in urine, for a clyster (enema)… After having, with much difficulty, injected the clyster, the patient was constantly rolled upon the floor for some considerable time, till he felt a strong motion for a stool, at which time there was a copious discharge of hard excrements and wind, to the sudden relief of the tormented patient and the joy of his despairing friends.”